amandakonet/ulmfit/README.md

-# Universal Language Model Fine-tuning (ULMFiT) for Text Classification (Howard and Ruder 2018)
+# Universal Language Model Fine-tuning for Text Classification

-A brief overview of the paper that brought transfer learning to NLP.
+A brief overview of the paper that brought transfer learning to NLP by Howard and Ruder (2018).

 ## Overview